US STOCKS-Tech stocks propel S&P 500, Nasdaq to fresh highs | Business

 US STOCKS-Tech stocks propel S&P 500, Nasdaq to fresh highs

-The S&P 500 hit a record high for the fourth straight session on Tuesday, helped by shares of heavyweight technology firms and Morgan Stanley, while an upbeat consumer confidence report set a positive tone for key jobs data at the end of the week.
+The S&P 500 and Nasdaq both hit record highs, lifted by shares of heavyweight technology firms and by Morgan Stanley, while an upbeat consumer confidence report set a positive tone for key jobs data at the end of the week.
 U.S. consumer confidence increased in June to its highest level since the COVID-19 pandemic started more than a year ago, bolstering expectations for strong economic growth in the second quarter.

-The S&P 500 hit a record high for the fourth straight session on Tuesday, helped by shares of heavyweight technology firms and Morgan Stanley, while an upbeat consumer confidence report set a positive tone for key jobs data at the end of the week.
+U.S. stocks continued their momentum on Tuesday, with all three major indexes up in early afternoon.
+The S&P 500 and Nasdaq both hit record highs, lifted by shares of heavyweight technology firms and by Morgan Stanley, while an upbeat consumer confidence report set a positive tone for key jobs data at the end of the week.

 U.S. consumer confidence increased in June to its highest level since the COVID-19 pandemic started more than a year ago, bolstering expectations for strong economic growth in the second quarter.
-Market participants are closely watching the nonfarm payroll report on Friday, that could pave way for the U.S. Federal Reserve's policy stance which hinges on an equitable recovery of the labor market.
+Market participants are closely watching the nonfarm payroll report due on Friday, which could sway the U.S. Federal Reserve's policy stance which hinges on an equitable recovery of the labor market.

 "The economy is booming, the stock market is climbing so it makes perfect sense to me that consumer confidence numbers are through the roof," said Mike Zigmont, head of trading and research at Harvest Volatility Management in New York.
 "If there's a strong nonfarm payrolls number this month and we start making progress on the unemployment rate, that changes the whole Fed narrative."

-Textron rose 1.1% after Morgan Stanley upgraded the business jet maker's stock to "overweight" from "equal weight on hopes of a stronger recovery.
-Declining issues outnumbered advancers for a 1.01-to-1 ratio on the NYSE and for a 1.30-to-1 ratio on the Nasdaq.
+Textron Inc rose 1.1% after Morgan Stanley upgraded the business jet maker's stock to "overweight" from "equal weight" on hopes of a stronger recovery.
+Declining issues outnumbered advancing ones on the NYSE by a 1.09-to-1 ratio; on Nasdaq, a 1.37-to-1 ratio favored decliners.

-The S&P index recorded 35 new 52-week highs and no new low, while the Nasdaq recorded 81 new highs and 30 new lows.
+The S&P 500 posted 36 new 52-week highs and no new lows; the Nasdaq Composite recorded 85 new highs and 31 new lows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)